dopedao/RYO/README.md

 If you are using VSCode, we provide a development container with all required dependencies.
 When opening VS Code, it should ask you to re-open the project in a container, if it finds the .devcontainer folder.
-If not, you can open the Command Palette (`cmd + shift + p`), and run “Remote-Containers: Rebuild and Reopen in Container”.
+If not, you can open the Command Palette (`cmd + shift + p`), and run “Remote-Containers: Reopen in Container”.

 ## Outline